Hands to Light

 About Hands to Light

-Hands to Light began from a quiet need - to create, even when there were no words left.
+Hands to Light began from a quiet need - to create, even when words were not enough.

 In still moments, creation became a way to breathe again - to fold, trace, mold, and piece together what felt scattered,